shamim0754/AlgorithmDatastructure/readme.md

 3. Circular Linked List − Last item contains link of the first element as next and the first element has a link to the last element as previous.

 ### Linked List Use ###
-1. creat different types of tree(e.g binary search tree) data structure
+1. create different types of tree(e.g binary search tree) data structure

 ### Algorithm ###
 An algorithm is a procedure having well defined steps for solving a particular problem